chronhub/dummy-app/app/Chron/Doc/outbox_pattern.md

 ## Concepts

 1. **CQRS (Command Query Responsibility Segregation):**
 - Separates the responsibilities of handling commands (write operations) and queries (read operations) in a system.

 2. **DDD (Domain-Driven Design):**
 - Focuses on understanding the business domain and modeling it in software.

 3. **Event Sourcing:**
-    - State of an application is determined by a sequence of events instead of storing the current state.
+- The state of an application is determined by a sequence of events instead of storing the current state.

 ## Outbox Pattern